Shaping the future of Cairngorms National Park with community engagement

 Gathering Community Views

-The Cairngorms Views Commonplace was launched in June 2021 with the goal of gathering community views to shape their newest National Park Partnership Plan, a process that takes place every five years and guides the activities of all public bodies working in the Cairngorms.
+The Cairngorms Views Commonplace (now completed) was launched in June 2021 with the goal of gathering community views to shape their newest National Park Partnership Plan, a process that takes place every five years and guides the activities of all public bodies working in the Cairngorms.

 As the UK’s largest national park, covering 6% of Scotland’s land mass and being home to over 18,000 people, the Park Authority wanted an engagement that could reach as many people that live, work and visit the area as possible.
-Everything from the impact of the pandemic to Scotland's climate change commitments, to new housing projects, will have a great impact on the area over the next five years.
+Everything from the impact of the pandemic to Scotland's climate change commitments to new housing projects will have a great impact on the area over the next five years.
 The Park Authority see gathering the views of the local population (as well as visitors to the area) on these matters as vital so they can not only establish what matters most to key stakeholders in the area but also understand how changes to the National Park could improve their quality of life.

-The first thing the Park Authority sought to do was widen their engagement strategy as, in the previous 2017-2022 Partnership Plan, they engaged just over 300 people.
+The first thing the Park Authority sought to do was widen its engagement strategy as, in the previous 2017-2022 Partnership Plan, they engaged just over 300 people.
 While not a small amount, they found that a number of specific stakeholder groups had been underrepresented.
 The goal of the 2022 consultation was to use a hybrid approach to engagement - digital and in-person - to reach more people who would not normally contribute.
 Thanks to this strategy, they received over 2,600 responses in this engagement project, a large majority through the Commonplace website, which helped to create a Partnership Plan with a real sense of community cohesion and support.

 Let’s explore how this happened.